Yousuf-Omran/deepracer-for-cloud-Alyamaan619/README.md

   . bin/activate.sh run.env
 ```

-Upload the reward function code and the other related filed located in custom files
+Upload the reward function code and the other related files located in custom files
 ```bash
   dr-upload-custom-files
 ```